johnhayn-es/ebreview/_posts/2024-02-01-youth-sector.markdown

 For the uninitiated, this wild and wide-eyed Brighton five piece boast one of the best and most-original back catalogues in recent memory - boasting numerous learn-every-word songs that we can't stop singing (at strangers at the gym).

-A lazy review might mention a passing resemblance to the Talking Heads or Devo, but they are more than a pastiche of your friend from art school's favourite 80s bands.
+Yes.
+There is a passing resemblance to the Talking Heads or Devo, but they are more than a pastiche of your friend from art school's favourite 80s bands.

 Quarrels, their latest release, feels like the album they've been building up to since they formed more than 5 years ago.
 "The Ball" and "Definitive guide to easy living" are the stand-out big hitters, but (honestly) it's hard to pick favourites as the whole album feels like a can of perfectly-engineered ear worms.
 For the more familiar, songs like "Free Parking" feel more reminiscent of the group's adloescent era.